arosenmund/defcon32_dissecting_defeating_ransomwares_evasion/part1-builder_review.md

 1. At `0x00403287`, the public key file is read from disk.
     - Please note that both the config and key file have been created/set prior to the lab.

-## Pulling the template from resources
+## Pulling the Template from Resources

 1. At `0x0040342a`, `GetModuleHandleW` is called with a parameter of `0x0`, which mean sit will returns the module handle to the current process -- i.e. the builder itself